Jacksonville Zoo and Gardens: Botanical Gardens

+Asian Bamboo Gardens

+A view of the Asian Bamboo Gardens.

+This garden serves as an introduction to the zoo’s Asian-themed exhibits.
+To better resonate with their broader culture, various plants from across Asia are found here.
+Some of the significant features of this garden include the Moon Gate, Lotus Pool, Weeping Tree Bridge, and the Orchid Pavilion.

 Savanna Blooms

 This first themed pocket garden was completed in spring 2005.
 Nestled beneath the Giraffe Overlook, visitors will find acacia groves that flank two entrances into the one-half acre garden.
-This unique garden, fashioned after a South African oasis, transitions from soft grasslands and fine textured acacia leaves at each entrance into a bold contemporary garden at its core.
+This garden, styled after a South African oasis, transitions from soft grasslands and fine textured acacia leaves at each entrance into a bold contemporary garden at its core.
 Kopje outcrops erupt from the landscape, and a weep trickles down the face of the rocks.
 The spring feeds a serene pool that showcases African water lilies and water edge plants.
 Visitors rest beneath the curved trellis laden with fragrant flowering vines and view the garden's splendor from an internal vantage point.

 Gardens of Trout River Plaza

-Between 2005–2007, the area encompassing the old Okavango Landing, as well as the children's play area was renovated.
+Between 2005 and 2007, the area encompassing the old Okavango Landing, as well as the children's play area was renovated.
 In September 2007, the $1.9 million Trout River Plaza botanical garden opened.
 The area - which also includes a grassy area named "The Lawn" which is used for special events - encompasses 1.6 acre.
 The heart of this addition is the 1/4 acre garden space, partially walled with a fountain with an anhinga sculpture, flower beds and a lot of hardscape.
 There are columns topped with flowering plants, benches for seating, and a large patio area surrounding the fountain.
 Seven live oaks and other native trees - red maples, magnolias, and forest pansies - have been planted in the area around the garden to provide shade.

-Asian Bamboo Gardens

-This garden serves as an introduction to the zoo’s Asian-themed exhibits.
-To better resonate with their general culture, various plants from across a multitude of Asian countries are found here.
-Some of the significant features of this garden include the Moon Gate, Lotus Pool, Weeping Tree Bridge, and the Orchid Pavilion.